Get Outside! See Child Care, Unfiltered In Person

 The installation features five images from the project in mixed media.
 A large black and white image of family child care provider Jackie Jackson holding a young boy’s face in her hands welcomes visitors to the site.
 Vinyl photographs hanging on the gates explore child care and early education at a child’s eye level, from tears to coloring and reading.

-The site includes photography by preschool teacher Brenda Cruz and family child care providers Jackie Jackson, Jeanne Yu, and Susana Alonzo.
+The site includes photography by family child care providers Jackie Jackson, Jeanne Yu, and Susana Alonzo.

 Muckenthaler Cultural Center, Fullerton